cchitsiang/awesome-stars/README.md

 ## Go

+- [inngest/inngest](https://github.com/inngest/inngest) - Inngest is an open-source, event-driven platform which makes it easy for developers to build, test, and deploy serverless functions without worrying about infrastructure, queues, or stateful services.
+- [mehdihadeli/store-golang-microservices](https://github.com/mehdihadeli/store-golang-microservices) - 🧺 A practical store microservices sample, built with Golang, Domain-Driven Design, CQRS, Event Sourcing, Vertical Slice Architecture, Event-Driven Architecture, and the latest technologies.
 - [answerdev/answer](https://github.com/answerdev/answer) - An open-source knowledge-based community software.
 You can use it to quickly build your Q&A community for product technical support, customer support, user communication, and more.
 - [temporalio/temporal](https://github.com/temporalio/temporal) - Temporal service
 - [wailsapp/wails](https://github.com/wailsapp/wails) - Create beautiful applications using Go